Beginning with the Spring 2014 semester, the University began using Blackboard Learn 9.1, SP13. This is a major upgrade from the SP9.

 My Blackboard and Social Learning Tools

 Discover, communicate, and collaborate!
-With Blackboard Learn’s new social learning tools, instructors and students can create an online identity, find and connect with other uses, and engage in group and peer collaboration.
+With Blackboard Learn’s new social learning tools, instructors and students can create an online identity, find and connect with other users, and engage in group and peer collaboration.

 Web 2.0 Technologies